taoria/Tyche/README.md

 Automatically build and generate character sheet.

-Offers a easy way for users to design TRPG gamerule.
+Offers an easy way for users to design TRPG gamerules.

 **just an idea**